SAP/luigi/docs/navigation-parameters-reference.md

 ### validWebcomponentUrls
   - **type**: array
   - **description**: a list of allowed web component URLs.
-It is also possible to add regular expressions as string to the array.
+They must be added as regular expressions to the array.
   - **example**:
 ```javascript
 settings: {